|

 Humanity” by the UNESCO in 2001.

-presentation of the traditional Japanese solo dance form ‘kamigata-mai’ with
+traditional Japanese solo dance form ‘kamigata-mai’ with a fourth

-The First Meeting of Noh and Kutiyattam Actors in Kerala –
+Meeting of Noh and Kutiyattam Actors in Kerala – Kutiyattam performance

 |